 Their simplicity and ubiquity could literally make sound sources as we know them disappear.

-Voice assistants could "talk" to us and broadcast music from anywhere in the house, because the speakers would be integrated directly into the wallpaper.
+Voice assistants could "talk" to us and play music from anywhere in the house, because the speakers would be integrated directly into the wallpaper.
 Ditto for cars, which would experiment with new modes of sound.
 Even airplanes, or clothing.